 A case in point, the torte, which will prove my theory that we all have a dinner tank, and a dessert tank.
 It is warm and moist, tasting of hazelnuts and butter.
 Next is a scoop of ridiculously good chamomile-honey ice cream.
 To finish, a piece of sticky, light “honeycomb candy” is perched atop.
 It’s an anthem to fall.

 There are, of course, other choices: a better than average maple and sweet-corn panna cotta, and “Magic” – roasted peach-blackberry sorbet, enrobed in a bittersweet chocolate shell with sweet summer fruits.
 The bittersweet chocolate cake could use a bit of restraint; the tall glass contains cake, tres leches, dulce de leche mousse, and some bruléed banana.
 I thought it was a bit much.

-Service is excellent.
-In all of my visits there was never a gaffe.
-A complete bar is available, along with a good, fairlypriced wine list.
+The service is excellent.
+In all of my visits, there was never a gaffe.
+A complete bar is available, along with a good, fairly priced wine list.
 I’m surprised it doesn’t contain many Malbecs, rather it represents many regions, most of them fairly big wines, which is just fine to me.
 When I asked about a couple by the glass choices, the server brought a sample of each – big points.
-The cocktails are a mixed bag; I’ve found their house specials were good, but off menu classics could use a little work.
+The cocktails are a mixed bag; I’ve found their house specials were good, but off-menu classics could use a little work.

 There is a reason this restaurant is on the radar.
-We’ve had others in this genre, but none pulling it off as well as OX.
+We’ve had others in Portland representing this genre, but none pull it off anywhere near as well as OX.
 This is a restaurant that will remain at the top of every list for some time.

-Now if they just add fejoada to their winter menu.
+Now if they just add feijoada to their winter menu.